MarynaKach/JavaRush-SecondProject-Iland/README.md

 Animal to eat, and number of Grass to each.
 Remove this number of target animal or grass from current position.
 If the weight of total food that ate the animal is twice lower that its parameter kgForFullSaturation, it is considered that hunting animal didn't eat at all, its saturation ratio decreased in 1 anyway.
-10. If action reproduce: check if the number of animal of the same type on current position higher or equal to maximum allowed amount of such animal, the actionDoneFlag of animal becomes true, animal doesn't do action. if not: one animal of such type is added to the current position, the actionDoneFlag of animal becomes true, its saturation ratio decreased in 1.
+11. If action reproduce: check if the number of animal of the same type on current position higher or equal to maximum allowed amount of such animal, the actionDoneFlag of animal becomes true, animal doesn't do action. if not: one animal of such type is added to the current position, the actionDoneFlag of animal becomes true, its saturation ratio decreased in 1.
-11. For each position for each animal the actionDoneFlag becomes false.
+12. For each position for each animal the actionDoneFlag becomes false.
-12. For each position if there is no grass on it, the grass grows in random number, if there is grass on position it is increased in 20 percent.
+13. For each position if there is no grass on it, the grass grows in random number, if there is grass on position it is increased in 20 percent.
-13. If the saturation ratio is 0 the animal is removed from its position.
+14. If the saturation ratio is 0 the animal is removed from its position.
+15. The statistic of the beginning of the day is printed.
-14. Paragraphs 6-13 start again.
+16. Paragraphs 7-15 start again.